huggingface/diffusers/examples/controlnet/README.md

 [Adding Conditional Control to Text-to-Image Diffusion Models](https://arxiv.org/abs/2302.05543) by Lvmin Zhang and Maneesh Agrawala.

-Using the pretrained models we can provide control images (for example, a depth map) to control Stable Diffusion text-to-image generation so that it follows the structure of the depth image and fills in the details. `train_controlnet.py` script shows how to train a controlnet from scratch with simple example data.

-This example is based on the [training example in the original ControlNet repository](https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md) and it trains a ControlNet that can fill circles using a [small synthetic dataset](https://huggingface.co/datasets/fusing/fill50k).
+This example is based on the [training example in the original ControlNet repository](https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md).
+It trains a ControlNet to fill circles using a [small synthetic dataset](https://huggingface.co/datasets/fusing/fill50k).

 ## Installing the dependencies